kozyilmaz/ethereum-dapps/README.md

 ## HowTo's

-Please refer to the following step-by-step guides to setup and develop with Truffle
+If you have any questions on setting up Truffle, please refer to the following step-by-step guides

 * [How to setup Truffle for macOS and Linux](docs/README.00-truffle.md)
 * [How to build Geth on macOS and Linux](docs/README.01-geth.md)